bbauska/LFS170x/readme.md

 <br/>
 You've probably heard of it: it's called **'Blockchain!'**

 But what is it?
 How does it work?
-How does it affect you?<br>
+How does it affect you?<br/>
-Hearing the word "blockchain" is comparable to hearing the word "internet" in the early 90s.<br>
+Hearing the word "blockchain" is comparable to hearing the word "internet" in the early 90s.<br/>
-It seemed elusive, like something that wasn't going to impact your daily life.<br>
+It seemed elusive, like something that wasn't going to impact your daily life.<br/>
-But here we are, more than 20 years later.<br>
+But here we are, more than 20 years later.<br/>
-Think about how the Internet has transformed businesses, commerce, communication, even music and video.<br>
+Think about how the Internet has transformed businesses, commerce, communication, even music and video.<br/>
-And that's not even touching on how the Internet has affected you.<br>
+And that's not even touching on how the Internet has affected you.<br/>
-We all carry the Internet in our pocket.<br>
+We all carry the Internet in our pocket.<br/>
-We can transfer money at the touch of a button, check the weather, get directions, and even have food delivered to our door.<br>
+We can transfer money at the touch of a button, check the weather, get directions, and even have food delivered to our door.<br/>
-The next technology to have that kind of impact isn't some of the buzzwords you hear.<br>
+The next technology to have that kind of impact isn't some of the buzzwords you hear.<br/>
 It's not big data.
 It's not artificial intelligence.
-It's not even social media.<br>
+It's not even social media.<br/>

 It's **BLOCKCHAIN!**

-Now, let's discuss the vast promise blockchain has for every business, every society, and for everyone listening today.<br>
+Now, let's discuss the vast promise blockchain has for every business, every society, and for everyone listening today.<br/>
-And let's begin with an example we are all familiar with.<br>
+And let's begin with an example we are all familiar with.<br/>
-When you attach a file, a Word document, an Excel sheet, a PDF to an email, you aren't sending an original.<br>
+When you attach a file, a Word document, an Excel sheet, a PDF to an email, you aren't sending an original.<br/>
-You are actually sending the recipient a copy, and that's a great way to move information around.<br>
+You are actually sending the recipient a copy, and that's a great way to move information around.<br/>
-But it's not so great when it comes to things like money, stocks and bonds, music, loyalty points, intellectual property, tickets to a game or concert.<br>
+But it's not so great when it comes to things like money, stocks and bonds, music, loyalty points, intellectual property, tickets to a game or concert.<br/>
 Then, sending a copy is suddenly a very bad idea.

-Let's look at an example.<br>
+Let's look at an example.<br/>
-If I send you tickets to a concert, it's important that I don't send you a copy.<br>
+If I send you tickets to a concert, it's important that I don't send you a copy.<br/>
-You now own the original asset and I can no longer use or sell those tickets.<br>
+You now own the original asset and I can no longer use or sell those tickets.<br/>
-Similarly, if I send you $100, it's important that I still don't own the $100, or have the ability to send it to anyone else.<br>
+Similarly, if I send you $100, it's important that I still don't own the $100, or have the ability to send it to anyone else.<br/>
 Both of these examples illustrate a double spend problem, and those can be eliminated with blockchain.

-Now, in this exciting time in history, every kind of asset, from tickets, to money, to music, can be stored, moved, exchanged, and transacted without an intermediary.<br>
+Now, in this exciting time in history, every kind of asset, from tickets, to money, to music, can be stored, moved, exchanged, and transacted without an intermediary.<br/>
-People everywhere can transact peer-to-peer and trust each other by using collaboration and cryptography.<br>
+People everywhere can transact peer-to-peer and trust each other by using collaboration and cryptography.<br/>
-How did we get here, to this place of trust and collaboration?<br>
+How did we get here, to this place of trust and collaboration?<br/>
-It began when Satoshi Nakamoto, whose true identity is still unknown, released a white paper in 2008, introducing a purely peer-to-peer version of electronic cash known as Bitcoin.<br>
+It began when Satoshi Nakamoto, whose true identity is still unknown, released a white paper in 2008, introducing a purely peer-to-peer version of electronic cash known as Bitcoin.<br/>

 It is here that blockchain technology made its debut.